COURSES TAUGHT

 MODALITIES

-This course was taught in person, and then switchted to be taught online synchronously.
+This course has been taught in person and online synchronously.

 COURSE DESCRIPTION